 Coronavirus is putting enormous pressure on the NHS.
 This means that NHS organisations are less able to respond to queries and provide us with information.

 Having considered the situation carefully, we have decided that we should not place additional burdens on the health service during a time of national emergency.
-From Thursday 26 March, we will not be accepting any new health complaints or progressing existing ones which involve contact with the health service.
+We are not currently accepting any new health complaints or progressing existing ones which involve contact with the health service.
+Our caseworkers have been contacting people whose existing cases are affected by this.

 We will keep the situation under close review and will resume our consideration of health service complaints as soon as possible.